GaboAfk/holbertonschool-softy-pinko-docker/task0/README.md

-ubuntu latest, apt update/upgrades and echo Hello, World! from a Dockerfile
+latest ubuntu, apt-get update/upgrades and echo Hello, World! from a Dockerfile